laizhengjiao/PhylOmics/README.md

   - `.fq.gz`
   - `.fastq.gz`

-If all paired-end files are located directly in the root directory (no subfolders), **run `-tidy` first** to organize them automatically.
+If all paired-end sequencing files are located directly in the main directory (no subfolders), **run `phylomics -tidy <directory>` first** to organize them automatically.

 ---